Vajja-Premsai/React-simon-Game/README.md

 npm start
 ```
 ### How to Play

--Launch the game by navigating to the provided URL.
+- Launch the game by navigating to the provided URL.
--Follow the on-screen instructions to start the game.
+- Follow the on-screen instructions to start the game.
--Repeat the sequence of colors and sounds as accurately as possible.
+- Repeat the sequence of colors and sounds as accurately as possible.
--The game will progressively increase in difficulty as you succeed.
+- The game will progressively increase in difficulty as you succeed.
 Contributing
--Contributions are welcome!
+- Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

 ### Fork the repository

--Create a new branch (git checkout -b feature/new-feature)
+- Create a new branch (git checkout -b feature/new-feature)
--Make changes and commit (git commit -am 'Add new feature')
+- Make changes and commit (git commit -am 'Add new feature')
--Push to the branch (git push origin feature/new-feature)
+- Push to the branch (git push origin feature/new-feature)
--Create a pull request
+- Create a pull request